Milswanca/VertexAnimationDocumentation/docs/index.md

-#
 ## Overview

-The Unreal Vertex Animation Toolset Plugin empowers developers by providing a complete solution for converting their current Skeletal Mesh-based characters into high-performance Vertex Animation-based Instanced Static Meshes.
+The UE5 Vertex Animation Toolset plugin is a solution for converting Skeletal Mesh-based characters into Vertex Animation-based Instanced Static Meshes.

-With this toolset, you can effortlessly create expansive scenes populated with numerous NPC characters while maintaining a smooth and consistent frame rate.
+This toolset enables the creation of scenes with multiple NPC characters while optimizing frame rate performance.

-test